Álvaro de Oliveira

-Álvaro de Oliveira Felicíssimo (born 27 May 2001), sometimes known as just Álvaro, is a professional footballer who currently plays for Al Bataeh.
+Álvaro de Oliveira Felicíssimo (born 27 May 2001), sometimes known as just Álvaro, is a professional footballer who currently plays for Vanspor.
 Born in Brazil, he plays for the United Arab Emirates national team.

+International Career

+Born a Brazilian citizen, Alvaro later acquired his Emirati passport in 2025.
+He made his international debut for the United Arab Emirates in June 2025, coming on as a substitute in the 71st minute against Kyrgyzstan.
+His appearance subsequently made him permanently tied to the UAE at senior international level.